gondree/gondree.github.io/content/pages/meet.md

 <p class="text-center"><a href="https://calendar.google.com/calendar/selfsched?sstoken=UUEtY0czVTZpOFdBfGRlZmF1bHR8Y2EwMzM2YTVkNjQzNmZlNmQzODJkNmE3ZjM1YzkyZTc" role="button" class="btn btn-lg btn-primary">Go to Meeting Sign-up</a></p>
 <!--- --->

 To request a meeting outside my appointment availability, please reach out to request a meeting at one of the times I appear available per [my calendar](/calendar).
-My calednar is not always up to date, so suggest a few times I appear free.
+My calendar is not always up to date, so suggest a few times I appear free.

-If you want to be super-polite about asking for an appointment, [here is some advice I wrote](/article/asking-for-an-appointment.html).
+If you want to be super-polite about asking for an appointment, here is [some advice I wrote](/article/asking-for-an-appointment.html).